 What is a comforter vs duvet?
 What’s the difference between a quilt and coverlet?
 We’re here to answer all your questions with our Types of Bedding 101 guide!
 We’ll also cover how to change your bedding with the seasons.

-This week we’ll be discussing bedding and how to style it for different seasons.
-There are so many components to bedding that it can be overwhelming to try and choose the perfect piece for your bedroom.
-Quiz question: Can you tell us what the difference is between a duvet and a coverlet?
+There are so many types of bedding that it can be overwhelming to try and choose the perfect pieces.
+Pop quiz: Can you tell us what the difference is between a duvet and a coverlet?
 Kind of?
 See, it’s not so easy!

-We will go layer by layer from mattresses to accent pillows so that you can be the resident bedding expert and win friends everywhere you go.
-Well, we can’t guarantee that, but at least you’ll be able to find the stylish pieces that will make your bedroom an oasis.
-There might also be another quiz question at the end (better pay attention!).
+Keep reading to learn about everything from mattresses to accent pillows, layer by layer.
+By the end of this post you’ll be the resident bedding expert and win friends everywhere you go.
+Well, we can’t guarantee that, but at least you’ll be able to find the stylish coverlets, duvets, quilts and comforters that will make your bedroom an oasis.
+There might also be another pop quiz question at the end (better pay attention!)

-Comforter- Hampton Hill Lola Yellow 7-Piece Full/Queen Comforter Set, $129
+Comforter- Hampton Hill 7-Piece Full/Queen Comforter Set, $129

 - Coverlet- A coverlet is the lightest bed topper, although they do come in different weights.
 Usually quilted or woven, a coverlet is non-reversible and is usually placed on top of a thicker bedspread as an extra layer during cold weather or just for decoration.
 If the weather is warm, you can use just a coverlet on top of sheets to make your space as comfortable as possible.
 Some coverlets are sold with coordinating shams.